anthonyjdella/acme-frontend/README.md

-# Virtual Events Starter Kit
+# Issue a Verifiable Credential with ACME Bank

 This virtual event starter kit was used to run [Next.js Conf 2020](https://nextjs.org/2020/conf), which had almost 40,000 live attendees.